 Remember in a long event you will be sweating salt and electrolytes as well as water so be sure to have sports drink rather than just water alone.If your event is 60 minutes or less, water is just fine.

 In cycling it is easy to take your water bottles in bottle cages on the bike.
 In swimming be sure to have a drink bottle at the end of the lane for sipping during sets.
-In running either carry a water bottle or better still, use a running hydration belt so you do not have to carry it.
+In running either carry a water bottle or better still, use a running hydration belt.

 Having to carry water bottle over long distances can alter your gait and cause your neck to tighten up on that side.